Moldedpeanuts/landing-page/README.md

 - Feel free to replace any placeholder text with your own content.
 You can also change the images and branding to make the page your own.

+## Future Improvements

+- **Mobile Responsiveness** : Can be enhanced using media queries to ensure the page looks good on all screen sizes.
+- **JavaScript Interactivity**: Adding dynamic features like scroll animations or a navigation bar that adjust based on user interaction.